cnapy-org/CNApy/README.md

 Furthermore, you can also perform the following optional steps:

-4. (optional and only recommended if you have already installed CNApy by using conda) If you already have a cnapy environment, e.g., cnapy-1.X.X, you can delete it with the command
+4. (optional and only possible if you have already installed CNApy by using conda) If you already have a cnapy environment, e.g., cnapy-1.X.X, you can delete it with the command

     ```sh
     # Here, the Xs stand for the last CNApy version you've installed by using conda